BenjaminChun/BenjaminChun/README.md

-- 👋 Hi, I’m @BenjaminChun
+- 👋 Holla amigos, I’m @BenjaminChun Computer Science undergrad ( ͡° ͜ʖ ͡°)

-I'm open to collaboration.
-Currently looking into more cybersecurity hackathons as well as competitive programming.
+- My learnt languages include: Python, C, Javascript, HTML and CSS.
+- Keen interest in hackathons and competitions.
+Open to collaborate!

+- ༼ つ ◕_◕ ༽つ

 <!---
 BenjaminChun/BenjaminChun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.